FarronF/limerick-council-meetings/meetings/2019/07/08-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 29th April 2019.md

 Circulated, Chief Executive’s Report for the month of March, 2019.

-The Chief Executive’s Report was noted by the Members.--- 9
+The Chief Executive’s Report was noted by the Members.
+---
+9

 **(b)**